CPPE calls for peaceful elections in Ghana

 Source: CPPE

-We also commend the security agencies for their consistent commitment to safeguarding our nascent democracy in our Fourth Republic and urge them to be vigilant before, during, and after the elections in order to maintain the peace and stability we are presently enjoying.
+We further call on all political parties and actors to exercise restraint during these times as the Electoral Commission carries out its mandate under the laws of Ghana.

-Finally, we call on all political parties in Ghana to deliver their closing arguments to the good people of Ghana this week, in a peaceful, professional, and respectful manner, devoid of fake news, misinformation and disinformation, insults and/or name-calling, and further urge them to cooperate with the Electoral Commission and the security agencies to make the elections a resounding success, where Ghana will be the ultimate winner.
+Peace is what has brought us this far as a Country, and Peace shall take us further.

-God bless us our homeland Ghana and continue to make us great and strong.
+God bless our homeland Ghana, and continue to make us great and strong.

 Signed